 The state pension age has increased in recent years.
 Furthermore, this increase is set to continue, meaning people have to wait longer to claim their state pension.

-When Should I Start Planning
+When Should I Start Planning for Retirement?

 It’s always best to start early.
 Someone who invests £100 a month from age 20 to 29 and then lets their investments grow is likely to have more money at 60 than someone who invests £100 a month from age 30 to 59.
 That means £12,000 eventually can produce more than £36,000 simply by being invested earlier.